ArminEbrahimpour/Methodology/Vulns???.md

 	<script>document.getElementById("csrf-form").submit();</script>
 	</html>

+# <font color="red">CRLF</font>

+Carriage Return (CR) and Line Feed (LF), collectively known as CRLF, are special characters sequences used in the HTTP protocol to denote the end of a line or the start of a new one.Web servers and browsers use CRLF to distinguish between HTTP headers and the body of a response.

+### CRLF injection vulnerability
+CRLF injection involves the insertion of CR and LF characters into user-supplied input.
+This action misleads the server, application, or user into interpreting the injected sequence as the end of one response and the beginning of another.
+While these characters are not inherently harmful, their misuse can lead to HTTP response splitting and other malicious activities.

 # <font color="red">OPEN REDIRECT</font>
 #### NOTE: THERE IS A WAY TO CHAIN OPEN REDIRECTS TO SSRF AND I DONT KNOW IT YET